Steve Glazer: 2014 Candidacy for California State Assembly

 Glazer was a 2014 Democratic candidate for District 16 of the California State Assembly.
 His campaign focused on prohibiting strikes by public transit workers; an SFGate article called his campaign "a near single-issue campaign of banning public transit strikes."
 Glazer came in third in the primary and did not make it to the general election.

 California Senate

 Glazer won a May 2015 special election to succeed Mark DeSaulnier, who was elected to Congress in 2014.
 Glazer defeated fellow Democrat, Assemblywoman Susan Bonilla.
 Dan Brekke, writing for KQED, described Glazer as "a moderate allied with business interests" and Bonilla as "an Assembly incumbent with strong support from labor."

 He won his re-election campaign in November 2016 and began a new four-year term.
 He was re-elected in November 2020 to begin a new four-year term.
-His current term ends on December 1, 2024.
+His term ended on December 1, 2024.